 May 6–June 23

 May 6–July 26

 June 17-July 26

 Summer is the perfect time to make progress toward your degree.
-And, because courses range from three to twelve weeks and can be taken on campus or online through WSU Global Campus, you’re bound to find a schedule that fits into your summer plans.
+And, because courses range from three to twelve weeks and can be taken at any WSU campus, you’re bound to find a schedule that fits into your summer plans.